The quiet, serene, pre-Barkley office.

 Unfortunately, it wasn't barf.
 Other end.
 Poor thing,

 I'm sure he tried to hold it, but couldn't.
 He'd never done that in the house since his first couple of weeks home as a puppy.
-Of course, this time, he carefully MOVED THE TOWEL OUT OF THE WAY FIRST before he tagged my floor with the latest of Labrador retriever gang signs (in poop!)
+Of course, this time, he carefully MOVED THE TOWEL OUT OF THE WAY FIRST before he tagged my floor with the latest of black lab gang signs (in poop!)
 But I could see the doggy thought process - "Mom gets upset if I grab her clean towels off the counter so I will protect her clean towel even in my indisposition - I'm a good dog!"

 Mom, I was just FOLDING these clean towels I found on the counter.